derek73/python-nameparser/README.rst

 Capitalization Support
 ----------------------

 The HumanName class can try to guess the correct capitalization of name entered in all upper or lower case.
 It will not adjust the case of names entered in mixed case.

     * bob v. de la macdole-eisenhower phd -> Bob V. de la MacDole-Eisenhower Ph.D.

 Over 100 unit tests with example names.
 Should be unicode safe but it's fairly untested. `Post a ticket <http://code.google.com/p/python-nameparser/issues/entry>`_ and/or for names that fail and I will try to fix it.

 HumanName instances will pass an equals (==) test if their lower case unicode representations are the same.

 Output Format
 -------------

 The format of the strings returned with ``unicode()`` can be adjusted using standard python string formatting.
-The string's ``format(1)`` method will be passed a dictionary of names.
+The string's ``format()`` method will be passed a dictionary of names.

 ::

     >>> name = HumanName("Rev John A. Kenneth Doe III")
     >>> unicode(name)
     "Rev John A. Kenneth Doe III"